NC

 About Norwegian Cruise Line Holdings Ltd.

-Part of the consumer cyclical sector, Norwegian Cruise Line Holdings Ltd. (NCLH) is listed under Travel Services.
-With a market capitalization of $8.32B, it sits in mid-cap territory.
+Norwegian Cruise Line Holdings Ltd., together with its subsidiaries, operates as a cruise company in North America, Europe, the Asia-Pacific, and internationally.
+The company carries a $8.93B market cap, placing it firmly in the mid-cap category.
 It offers itineraries to destinations, such as Europe, Asia, Australia, New Zealand, South America, Africa, Canada, Bermuda, the Caribbean, and Alaska; and inter-island itinerary in Hawaii.

 Key stats